 “The scriptures present a God who delights in genocide, rape, slavery, and the execution of nonconformists, and for millennia those writings were used to rationalize the massacre of infidels, the ownership of women, the beating of children, dominion over animals, and the persecution of heretics and homosexuals.” ― Steven Pinker, The Better Angels of Our Nature: Why Violence Has Declined

 So, if the religion you are researching doesn’t meet these guidelines, we suggest you keep looking.
 It’s like buying a hat; keep your options open.
 Choosing the right spiritual path is an important decision.
-If you have the opportunity to choose, take your time.
+If you have the opportunity to choose your spiritual path or religion, please take your time.
 Then, test it regularly to make sure you learn what you need to progress.
-Finally, if you find you’ve selected the wrong path, change it.
+Finally, if you find you’ve chosen the wrong path, change it.